gekco/pyheap/README.md

-# Heapy - Heaps in python
+# Heapy - Ordered Customisable Heaps in python
 Easy to use, customisable ordered heaps in python.

 # Installation